collective/collective.recipe.backup/collective/recipe/backup/README.txt

     >>> print system('bin/backup --quiet')
     --backup -f /sample-buildout/subfolder/myproject.fs -r /sample-buildout/myproject -F --verbose --gzip

-The ``--backup ...`` lines above are just the test that's printing out the executed repozo commands.
+In our case the ``--backup ...`` lines above are just the mock repozo script that still prints something.
 So it proves that the command is executed, but it won't end up in the output.